Office of Civil Rights

 - Former Mayoral appointee to the Portland Police Citizen's Review Committee, an advisory body to the Portland Bureau's Independent Police Review (IPR) and Internal Affairs Committee.

-- Board of Directors of the International Association of Official Human Rights Agencies (IAOHRA), an international association empowered to provide opportunities and forums for the exchange of ideas and information among member agencies and other human rights advocates.
+- Executive Board of Directors of the International Association of Official Human Rights Agencies (IAOHRA), an international association empowered to provide opportunities and forums for the exchange of ideas and information among member agencies and other human rights advocates.

 Ms. Johnson holds a Juris Doctor Degree from the University of Arkansas School of Law and degrees from the University of Arkansas and Texas Christian University.